ImtiazVision/Motivation-/importance_of_autonomy.md

 ### Work challenge vs fexibility (control)

-When team members have a good mix of work challenge and control (flexibility), they will experience flow, a delightful state in which they will do things at the ideal pace while avoiding fatigue.
+When team members have a good mix of work challenge and control (decision latitude), they will experience flow, a delightful state in which they will do things at the ideal pace while avoiding fatigue.

 ### Autonomy audit